 Kristen Kish (Season 10: Seattle)

-Kish benefited from being on for the first season in which Bravo deployed the web series Last Chance Kitchen, where eliminated chefs faced off in a tournament to gain re-entry to the competition at the finale.
-Kish, having dominated early in the season with four wins, was eliminated five episodes before the finale.
+Kish benefited from being on the first season in which Bravo deployed the web series Last Chance Kitchen, where eliminated chefs faced off in a tournament to gain re-entry to the competition at the finale.
+Kish, having performed very well early in the season with four wins, was eliminated five episodes before the finale.
 But she battled back to defeat Brooke Williamson, who until Kish had returned, dominated the field, winning three straight challenges.
 For a few years, you mainly found Kish roving to different events, hosting Travel Channel’s 36 Hours with former soccer player Kyle Martino, and in 2017 she published her first cookbook: Kristen Kish Cooking.
-In June she finally opened a new restaurant, Arlo Grey in Austin at the Line Hotel.
+In June 2018 she opened a new restaurant called Arlo Grey in Austin at the Line Hotel.
+Early in 2021 she cohosted a competition cooking show with fellow Top Chef alums Justin Sutherland and Jeremy Ford on Tru.Tv called Fast Foodies, where the trio competed to remake a celebrity guest’s favorite food.
+And in 2023 her new NatGeo show, Restaurants at the End of the World, premiered.

 Nicholas Elmi (Season 11: New Orleans)

-Defeating Nina Compton, who has gone on to create the outstanding restaurant Compere Lapin in New Orleans, Elmi wasn’t exactly a fan favorite when he scored the upset victory.
+Defeating Nina Compton, who has gone on to create the outstanding restaurant Compère Lapin in New Orleans, Elmi wasn’t exactly a fan favorite when he scored the upset victory.
 However, since his win, Elmi has returned to Philadelphia to make his mark on the city’s dining scene.
-Elmi’s modern French-slash-American restaurant Laurel has earned him accolades both in the City of Brotherly love and nationwide.
-With the success of Elmi, he opened the bar ITV and currently has plans to open another bar in Philadelphia.
-This season, Elmi’s sous chef at Laurel, Eddie Konrad, will be competing to see if he can bring a victory back to the City of Brotherly Love like his boss did.
+Elmi’s modern French-slash-American restaurant Laurel has earned him accolades both in the City of Brotherly Love and nationwide.
+With the success of Laurel, he opened the bar ITV and Royal Boucherie.
+Late 2019 he released his first cookbook, Laurel: Modern American Flavors in Philadelphia.
+Eventually Elmi headed out to the Philly suburbs too to open the all-day café the Landing Kitchen and the Mediterranean spot Lark.
+And recently Elmi announced that Laurel would expand to take over the ITV space and in the process would change from tasting menu to a la carte.

 Mei Lin (Season 12: Boston)

-A protégé of Season 6 winner Michael Voltaggio, Lin defeated Gregory Gourdet of Departure in Portland, with a menu that included the rice porridge congee, that was topped with carnitas.
-Since her victory she’s traveled the world hosting pop-up dinners with fellow chefs, tests recipes for her forthcoming restaurant in Los Angeles, and has even been spotted hanging out with Oprah.
-Her restaurant, Nightshade in LA’s Arts District is one of the most anticipated restaurant openings in the country right now.
-Fun fact about her season, one of the people she beat went on to lose their restaurant after some alleged arborcide.
+A protégé of Season 6 winner Michael Voltaggio, Lin defeated Gregory Gourdet of Kann in Portland, with a menu that included the rice porridge congee, which was topped with carnitas.
+Since her victory she’s traveled the world hosting pop-up dinners with fellow chefs, tests recipes for her forthcoming restaurant in Los Angeles and has even been spotted hanging out with Oprah.
+Her restaurant Nightshade in LA’s Arts District opened in January 2019 and was one of our Best of the Best winners that year.
+That restaurant closed during the pandemic.
+But now she has another hit on her hands, with her fast casual Szechuan hot chicken spot Daybird, which has seen consistent lines since it opened a couple years back.
+Also, a totally unrelated fun fact about her season: One of the people she beat went on to lose their restaurant after alleged arborcide.

 Jeremy Ford (Season 13: California)

 One of the many Jean-Georges Vongerichten protégés to compete on Top Chef, the bro-ish Ford brought a cockiness and a modernist touch to the season that spanned locations up and down the Golden State.
 He started out hot, winning two of the first four challenges, but cooled slightly down the stretch before righting the ship and defeating Charlie Palmer disciple Amar Santana in the finale.
-After his victory he started planning his own restaurant in Miami, leaving Jean-Georges’ Matador Room to recently opening the Stubborn Seed on South Beach, which one of Robb Report’s best new restaurants this year.
-He’s currently working on a more casual seafood restaurant in the Miami area as well, projected to open in 2019.
+After his victory he started planning his own restaurant in Miami, leaving Jean-Georges’ Matador Room to open Stubborn Seed on South Beach, which was one of Robb Report’s best new restaurants a couple years ago.
+And in Michelin’s inaugural Florida guide, his restaurant notched a coveted star.
+Early last year he partnered with the renovated PGA resort for his take on the modern steakhouse, the Butcher’s Club and co-hosted a cooking competition show with previous winner Kristen Kish.
+Then, late last year Ford opened another restaurant, Beauty and the Butcher in Coral Gables, Fla.

 Brooke Williamson (Season 14: Charleston)

-After the bitter sting of defeat in season 10, Williamson returned to the competition in 2016 to avenge her loss in the final.
+After the bitter sting of defeat in Season 10, Williamson returned to the competition in 2016 to avenge her loss in the final.
 Her experience paid off as she was a strong competitor throughout and eventually notched the overall win.
-Back home in LA, she’s not trying to chase Michelin stars with a bunch of fine dining spots.
-Instead, along with her husband Nick Roberts, she has been opening great neighborhood spots that serve delicious, crowd-pleasing food.
-She has her gastropub Hudson House, Hawaiian-inspired restaurant Da Kikokiko, multi-part concept Playa Provisions, and an ice cream shop, Small Batch.
+Back home in LA, she hasn’t tried to chase Michelin stars with a bunch of fine-dining spots.
+Instead, along with her husband, Nick Roberts, she focused on neighborhood spots like her bar and restaurant Hudson House, gastropub Tripel, Hawaiian-inspired restaurant Da Kikokiko and multi-part concept Playa Provisions.
+However, the pandemic, like it was to many restaurateurs, was brutal to Williamson’s business: She shuttered two of her restaurants and sold a third, but held strong with Playa Provisions and now she’s a fixture on Food Network shows.

 Joe Flamm (Season 15: Colorado)